 Tool: GA4

-How to find the information: Reports > Demographics > Demographics Overview
+How to find the information: Reports > User attributes > Demographic details

-Demographics tells you about the kinds of people visiting your site based on information such as location, gender, interests and age.
-This information can inform your SEO, as it indicates who is interested in your product or service.
-If you track this over time, you can also check whether demographics are changing and make updates as required.
+Demographics tell you about the kinds of people visiting your site based on information such as location, gender, interests and age.
+This information can inform your SEO as it demonstrates the types of people interested in your product or service.
+If you track this data over time, you can also check whether demographics are changing and make updates as required.

 Individual Page visits